pnordahl/monorail/README.md

 }
 ```

 As expected there are no changes, and `monorail` is able to interrogate `git` and use the `Monorail.toml` config successfully.
-The meaning of the `file`, `target`, `link`, and `depend` fields will be explained as the tutorial progresses.
+The meaning of the `file`, `project`, `link`, and `depend` fields will be explained as the tutorial progresses.

 ### Inspect showing a change

-To show what an actual change looks like in `monorail` output, create a new file in `target1`:
+To show what an actual change looks like in `monorail` output, create a new file in `project1`:

-	touch group1/target1/foo.txt
+	touch group1/project1/foo.txt

 View changes again: